Theatre Royal, Cork

 The Theatre Royal was a patent theatre located in Cork City, Ireland.

 History

-The Theatre Royal was founded by local actor Spranger Barry in 1760.
+The Theatre Royal had already existed in 1750s, but it was moved from its original location near today's Princes Street to the Pembroke Street building by the local actor Spranger Barry in 1760.
 It was modelled on the Crow Street Theatre, Dublin.
 In 1766 when he left for London, Barry controversially left his son Thomas Barry as manager of the theatre, but his tenure lasted for less than a year.

 The theatre was destroyed by fire on April Fool's Day 1840.
 In 1853 it was rebuilt, and in the 1860s it was refurbished under the direction of Sir John Benson, and re-opened on 26 December 1867.